kr-colab/diploSHIC/README.md

 formatted diploid feature vectors that are ready to be fed into diploSHIC.
 First we will train the diploSHIC CNN, but we will restrict the number of training epochs to 10 to keep things relatively brief (this runs in less than 5 minutes on our server).
 ```
-$ python diploSHIC.py train training/ testing/ fooModel --epochs 10
+$ diploSHIC train training/ testing/ fooModel --epochs 10
 ```
 as it runs a bunch of information monitoring the training of the network will apear.
 We are tracking the loss and accuracy in the validation set.
 When optimization is complete our trained network will be contained in two files, `fooModel.json` and `fooModel.weights.hdf5`.
-The last bit of output from `diploSHIC.py` gives us information about the loss and accuracy on the held out test data.
+The last bit of output from `diploSHIC` gives us information about the loss and accuracy on the held out test data.
 From the above run my looks like this:
 ```
 evaluation on test set: